tmpreston/docs-2/docs/guides/routing.md

     get "/3" (getApplication 3)
     ...

 But this is impracticle because there can be a large amount of items or new items are constantly being created with new ids.
-Instead the solution is to use format characters.
+Instead the solution is to use format strings.
 Remember that in the [Adding Pages Guide](adding-pages.md), we used `getf "/%s" index2Action` to pass a string to page.

 | Format Char | Type |
 | ----------- | ---- |